Agentic-Insights/codebase-context-spec/CODEBASE-CONTEXT.md

 ## 1. Overview

 The AI Context Convention is a standardized method for embedding rich contextual information within codebases to enhance AI-assisted development.
-This specification outlines a flexible, language-agnostic approach to providing both structured and unstructured context at various levels of a project.
+This specification outlines a flexible, language-agnostic approach to providing both structured and unstructured context at various levels of a project, catering to the needs of different team roles.

 ## 2. Key Principles